Camp Coaching Staff

 Vanderslice earned his bachelor of science in business administration in 2002 from UNC Asheville where he was a member of the men’s basketball program.
 He earned his MBA from Heidelberg in 2004.

-Jakob Gollon is in his first year as an assistant coach at USC Aiken.
+Corey Hendren is in his first season as an assistant coach at USC Aiken.